-In Snap, Inc., the company, its directors and officers, and holders of substantially all of the company's outstanding securities agreed that without the prior written consent of either of the representatives acting on the underwriters' behalf, they would not engage in sales or transfers for a 150-day period; provided, however, that the lock-up period would end ten business days prior to the scheduled closure of the company's trading window for the first full fiscal quarter completed following the prospectus if (a) the lock-up period ended during or within ten business days prior to the scheduled closure of the company or within ten business days prior to the scheduled closure of the trading window and (b) the lock-up period would end at least 120 days after the pricing of the company's IPO.
+In Snap, Inc., the company, its directors and officers, and holders of substantially all of the company's outstanding securities agreed that without the prior written consent of either of the representatives acting on the underwriters'

+behalf, they would not engage in sales or transfers for a 150-day period.
+The lock-up period was understood to end 10 business days prior to the scheduled closure of the company's trading window for the first full fiscal quarter completed following the prospectus if (1) the lock-up period ended during or within 10 business days prior to the scheduled closure of the trading window and (2) the lock-up period would end at least 120 days after the pricing of the company's IPO.

-In Dropbox, the company's executive officers, directors, and other holders agreed to a lock-up of 180 days provided that if (i) at least 120 days have elapsed since the IPO pricing, (ii) the company publicly released its earnings results for the quarterly period during which the IPO occurred, and (iii) the lock-up period is scheduled to end during or within five trading days prior to a blackout period, the lock-up period would end ten trading days prior to the commencement of such blackout period.
-For additional information on blackout periods, see "Blackout Periods and Trading Windows" in Insider Trading Policies Preparation - General Structure and Key Points.
+In Dropbox, the company's executive officers, directors, and other holders agreed to a lock-up of 180 days provided that if (1) at least 120 days have elapsed since the IPO pricing, (2) the company publicly released its earnings results for the quarterly period during which the IPO occurred, and (3) the lock-up period is scheduled to end during or within 5 trading days prior to a blackout period, the lock-up period would end 10 trading days prior to the commencement of such blackout period.